 The easy sausage tortellini soup (crock pot, instant pot) is a fan with both adults and kids, nothing tastes better when you need a hearty comfort food soup the whole family will love.
 It's a Whole Lotta Yum!

 This Tortellini Soup with Sausage is for all you soup lovers

 If you've been following our food blog for a while you might remember that I can't even have gluten and that my husband is on a keto diet.
-So why am I making crockpot and instant pot tortellini soup??
+So why are we making an Italian sausage soup with tortellini??

 - It's a kid favorite and always a crowd-pleaser

 - You can easily substitute frozen or fresh tortellini

 - Tortellini soup with sausage and spinach is easy to customize!
 It's easy to modify with a different type of sausage or protein, use kale instead of spinach, or use another kind of pasta.